-“The doctor of the future will give no medication, but will interest his patients in the care of the human frame, diet and in the cause and prevention of disease. ~ ” Thomas Edison
+“The doctor of the future will give no medication, but will interest his patients in the care of the human frame, diet and in the cause and prevention of disease.”
+Thomas Edison

 The 8 Branches represent the areas of one’s life that should be aware of and develop practices for for maintaining a holistic and preventative lifestyle.
 This is peak of preventative medicine – a literal hierarchy of willful cultivation of awareness to take care of one’s self.
 This is a cornerstone of Asian medicine (Chinese medicine) and a that I focus heavily on when teaching clients and students.
 How do we care for ourselves?
 The list shows what we can incorporate as healthy habits into our lives to maintain health and then moves into more invasive methods to manage health and healing if necessary.
 Here’s a quick overview.
 Remember – this is a hierarchy with the first being the ideal starting place.

 1 – Meditation – By meditating we are able to connect with the deepest aspects of our being, and therefore be able to engage in our lives with greater purpose and direction.
 It provides the opportunity for deep introspection, creates connection with life and greater space within ourselves.
 Truly, this is the first step in finding out who you are, why you are here and what you can do.
 Regular meditation also has innumerable physical benefits such as lowering blood pressure and helping to manage emotions.
 It is not uncommon in our culture to hear people say they have tried meditation and simply ‘can’t do it.’
 I’ll call BS here.
 First, let’s look at the self defeating narrative.
 Please use the term ‘can’t’ only for that which you can not change – like who your birth mother is or your ethnicity.
 Applying the term to things that can change leads to you restricting your own potential.
 The practice of meditation is simply that – something that you need to continue to practice.
 Sitting in stillness for 15 minutes a day of focused breathing is a fantastic start.
 Though there are many forms of meditation I use two main forms – meditation with seed like focusing your thoughts on your breath or a candle, and meditation without seed – sit still, focus on nothing.
 The thoughts and emotions that flow in and out of your awareness are merely the weather, just let them float on by, in time you slip out of time.
-Again, I cannot recommend enough (see what I did there?) the importance of meditation in one’s life.
+Again, cannot emphasize enough the importance of meditation in one’s life.
 Begin again if you’ve dropped it.
 Seek out guidance if you’ve never tried it.

 3 – Nutrition and Tonic Herbs & Foods – How we nourish ourselves is a direct reflection of our state of consciousness and willingness to nourish ourselves at the deepest of levels.
 Here we are not treating acute disharmonies, rather we are flowing with the seasons and their bounties, acknowledging our state and stages of life.
 It’s not just what we eat that is important, our state of mind and habits around what we eat are equally important to our ability to transform food into vital energies.
 Choosing foods vibrant in Qi, that are mostly local, organic, sustainable and seasonally appropriate sustain not just our bodies but support our communities and our planet.
 When I first started this line of work, I was highly aware of the issues surrounding our culture’s practices of food growth, production and management.
 In just last 25 years, this has reached a crucial point for our world.
 Although I have always put heavy influence on local, organic and sustainable, I encourage it even more as my ethics and integrity will not allow me to overlook the issues facing our world and this awareness is reflected in my recommendations and considerations for clients.